Robin Harris (comedian): Death

-In the early hours of March 18, 1990, Harris died in his sleep of a heart attack in the hotel room of his hometown Chicago's Four Seasons Hotel after performing for a sold out crowd at the Regal Theater, at the age of 36.
-His brother found him dead.
+On March 18, 1990, Harris died at the age of 36 from cardiac arrhythmia at the Chicago's Four Seasons Hotel.
+He collapsed in his hotel suite, where he was staying while he performed at the Regal Theater.
+His brother found him unresponsive.
 Harris was transported back to California and interred in an indoor mausoleum at Inglewood Park Cemetery, near Los Angeles.

-At the time of Harris's March 1990 death, his wife was pregnant with their son, Robin Harris Jr., who was born six months later, in September 1990.
+At the time of Harris' March 1990 death, his wife was pregnant with their son, Robin Harris Jr., who was born six months later, in September 1990.

-In 2006, a posthumous DVD, titled We Don't Die, We Multiply: The Robin Harris Story (2006), was released.
-The film features never-before-seen performances by Harris and accolades from such contemporaries as Martin Lawrence, Bernie Mac, Cedric the Entertainer, D. L. Hughley, Robert Townsend, and Joe Torry.
-The film features a rap performed and dedicated to Harris by his son, Robin, Jr.